Bathymetry: Examples of commercial LIDAR bathymetry systems

 There are various LIDAR bathymetry systems that are commercially accessible.
 Two of these systems are the Scanning Hydrographic Operational Airborne Lidar Survey (SHOALS) and the Laser Airborne Depth Sounder (LADS).
-SHOALS was first developed to help the United States Army Corps of Engineers (USACE) in bathymetric surveying by a company called Optech in the 1990s.
+SHOALS was first developed to help the United States Army Corps of Engineers in bathymetric surveying by a company called Optech in the 1990s.
 SHOALS is done through the transmission of a laser, of wavelength between 530 and 532 nm, from a height of approximately 200 m at speed of 60 m/s on average.

 High resolution orthoimagery

 High resolution orthoimagery (HRO) is the process of creating an image that combines the geometric qualities with the characteristics of photographs.
 The result of this process is an orthoimage, a scale image which includes corrections made for feature displacement such as building tilt.
 These corrections are made through the use of a mathematical equation, information on sensor calibration, and the application of digital elevation models.

 An orthoimage can be created through the combination of a number of photos of the same target.
 The target is photographed from a number of different angles to allow for the perception of the true elevation and tilting of the object.
 This gives the viewer an accurate perception of the target area.

 High resolution orthoimagery is currently being used in the 'terrestrial mapping program', the aim of which is to 'produce high resolution topography data from Oregon to Mexico'.
 The orthoimagery will be used to provide the photographic data for these regions.